 - Refer friends and family and earn $25 for each referral!

 Use our referral link to get $75! (we earn $25 too)

 Then Refer your Friends to earn another $25!

-You’ll still get an extra $25 after you immediately deposit $100 into your new SoFi Money account by opening an account through a referral link.
-But now, you can earn $25 for every single friend, family member, or complete stranger you refer after you sign up for an account.
+On top of the $75 you’ll earn after opening an account and making two direct deposits of at least $500 each into your new SoFi Money account, you can earn $25 for every single friend, family member, or complete stranger you refer when they sign up through your referral link.
 This is a no brainer and the $25 cash posts within 24 hours of the approved referral.
 The $25 referral link is in your profile within the SoFi phone app.